So why is Dick Dale and His Del-Tones’ Greatest Hits on this best 1,000 albums ever thing?

-I was vaguely aware of Dick Dale as “the surf guitar” guy before having ever seen Quentin Tarantino’s Pulp Fiction.
+I was vaguely aware of Dick Dale as “the surf guitar” guy before ever having seen Quentin Tarantino’s Pulp Fiction.

 It’s really fun to go back and revisit the opening scene of Pulp Fiction and imagine seeing it (and imagine an entire generation of movie fans seeing it) for the first time.
 Characters that we only hear referred to as Pumpkin and Honey Bunny decide – seemingly out of nowhere – to rob a very normal-seeming diner that they are eating at.
-They passionately kiss over their decision, then guns come out, and the sweet if off kilter Honey Bunny starts screaming about executing people if any patrons of the restaurant move, while dropping some World Class Cusses in the process.
+They passionately kiss over their decision, then guns come out, and the sweet-if-off-kilter Honey Bunny starts screaming about executing people if any patrons of the restaurant move while dropping some World Class Cusses in the process.

 The frame freezes, we see “Miramax Films Presents,” and then we cut to an opening credits sequence as Dick Dale and His Del-Tones’ “Misirlou” comes in red hot over the top.